 STI testing is free through Medicare or your OSHC provider.

 Sometimes you will need to pay for the test upfront, but you can claim for these through your OSHC provider.
-At UNSW Health Services, there is no cost to see a doctor.
+At UNSW Health Service, there is no cost to see a doctor - appointments are bulk billed or can be claimed under your OSHC.

 Where can I test?